 “I don’t want to be.”

-He wants to try it on.
 His father and I partied long before we were of age.
-300 bars in 1 mile at the Jersey shore kind of lends itself that way.
+300 bars in 1 mile at the Jersey shore (our hometown) kind of lends itself that way.
 If there were people who weren’t drinking back then, we didn’t know them, and didn’t want to.

 Neither of us recall our parents saying anything to us about it–before.
 Of course, the drinking age was 18 which was a dramatic difference.
 Seniors could go to a bar at lunch time if they wanted.